 The impact of the Shapella upgrade on the ETH price

-After the Merge, ETH supply turned deflationary.
+After the merger, ETH supply turned deflationary.
 That’s a good thing because deflationary tokenomics supports ETH’s price.
 With Shapella, there may not be much of a price impact.
 Why so?
 Let’s try to answer that.

 You see, the limited impact of Shapella on ETH’s price has to do with the lack of suspense.
 The market has had the time to process this upgrade, so knee-jerk reactions are unlikely.
 However, we may see some ETH supply increases, which may change things.